lauraxxsantos/Portfolio_LauraSantos/critique-by-design.md

 Include paragraph or two on why you selected this particular data visualization.
 For obvious reasons, the data visualization you select should come from a publicly accessible source._

-## Step two:Critiquing the Visualization
+## Step two: Critiquing the Visualization
 _Don't forget to complete the Google Form found on the assignment page.
 You can summarize your thoughts here._

 ## Step three: Sketch the Makeover

 ## Step four: Test the Makeover